jkoether/Terrain_Trails/README.md

 There is no real post-processing required but you do want to clean off any excessive stringing, and maybe cut really big path sections into several pieces.
 Don't force them in too hard or they will get stuck partially inserted.
 A little sanding in the cutouts and on the side of the paths really helps the process if the paths are too tight.

+To print multiple tiles, use the "tiles" input to set the number of tiles to use fro the terrain print.
+Only 2 tiles currently supported.
+The code will find the angle to use for the prints that maximizes the scale.
+The path inserts are not split.
+Each tile is printed with a cutout for dovetail inserts to connect the tiles together, these cutouts will require supports.

 # INPUTS:

 * Boundary - polygon to define shape of terrain, input as longitude/lattitude array, or gpx file of points
 * Rect_Pt - points to bound with a rotated rectangular boundary
+* Rect_Pt_rot - points to bound with a rotated rectangular boundary
 * rd_include - roads names / ids to inlcude, no roads included by default.
 * trail_exclude - footpath names / ids to inlcude, all included by default.
 * waterway_include - water paths to inlcude, not inlcuding polygon water bodies